-Well neither of those can hold a candle to rice milk.
-Of all the non-dairy milks, this is the ultimate lazy dairy alternative milk.
+Well, neither of those can hold a candle to rice milk.
+Of all the non-dairy kinds of milk, this is the ultimate lazy dairy alternative milk.
 No soaking, no heating up water… shoot, you don’t even have to make rice just to make milk, if you don’t want to.
 Any leftover rice will work.
 Surely you’ve got some hanging out in the fridge or freezer, right?
-If not, just make extra sometime.
+If not, just make extra sometimes.
 Then you can be lazy and have rice milk too.

 All you need is rice and a blender.
 Seriously.